| Title: | A Fully Featured Logging Framework |

 output.
 For the Layouts included in lgr that means turning the LogEvent

-into a character
+into a character string.

 For each Appender exist one more more possible Layouts, but not every Layout